yarkhinephyo/15-445-database-systems-notes/20 - Database Recovery.md

 <u>Redo phase</u>

 Scan forward from the log record containing the smallest "recLSN" in DPT.
-Redo the actions for each update or CLR log records as long as 1) the affected page is in DPT and 2) log record's LSN is equal or more than the page's "recLSN".
+Redo the actions for each update or CLR log records unless 1) the affected page is not in DPT, or 2) affected page is in DPT but log record's LSN is  less than the page's "recLSN", or 3) affected PageLSN (on disk) >= LSN.

 To redo, reapply logged update and set the "pageLSN" to log record's LSN.
 No need logging!
 At the end of the phase, write TXN-END records for all committed transactions and remove them from ATT.